 Admission to Pathway Home is based solely on need, regardless of religion, age, sex or race.
 The prospective resident must desire comfort care, have a medical prognosis of three months or less.
 Pathway Home is unable to accept every person who is referred and can only care for up to two dying residents at one time.
 Each case is evaluated carefully by the nurses and priority is given to those people who have the greatest need at the time; i.e., those who are at home with limited adequate care giving support.
 Other considerations involve the complexity of nursing care that some people may require.

 Pathway Home is not a hospital or nursing home.
 We do not use IV fluids or feeding tubes and each resident must have a signed DNR (do not resuscitate).
-It is not uncommon to have multiple people waiting for the next available bed.
 When a bed is available, our team evaluates all who are waiting, and choose the one who has the greatest need; not who is next on the list for admission.

 How are referrals to Pathway Home received?

 Referrals are welcomed from area hospitals, physicians, social workers, case managers, discharge planners, clergy, friends and family members, neighbors and certified home health agencies such as Lifetime Care Homecare and Hospice or Finger Lakes Visiting Nurse Service, Ontario- Yates Hospice.

 What if my loved one who is residing at Pathway Home lives beyond three months?